xmengkinaxis/CPP/System Design Interview Checklist.md

 Blob: Binary Large Object; a storage solution for unstructured data, such as photos, audios, multimedia, executable code; uses flat data organization pattern without hierarchy<br>
 The main rule: write once, read many or WORM.
 Ensure the important dat is protected since once the data is written, it can be read, but not changed. <br>
 e.g. AWS S3
 ## Database
 A database is an organized collection of data that can be easily accessed and modified; make the process of storing, retrieving, modifying, and deleting data simpler.
 SQL vs NoSQL <br>

 ## Rate Limiters
 It sets a limit for the numbers of requests a service will fulfill.
 It will throttle requests that cross this threshold.<br>
-It is an important line of defense for servies and system; prevent services being flooded with requests; mitigate resource consumption.<br>
+It is an important line of defense for services and system; prevent services being flooded with requests; mitigate resource consumption.<br>
 e.g. AWS API Gateway(built-in rate limiting on request/API/method per second/minute/others), AWS WAF(Web Application Firewall, restrict requests from the specific IP address or IP address ranges); <br>
 AWS Lambda, AWS CloudFront (CDN, request rate limiting to prevent abuse and ensure a smooth experience for users), AWS ELB(Elastic Load Balancing, configure specific rules as rate limiting)